-Neighborhood Meal and Enrichment Program 2012 Overview
+Neighborhood Meal and Enrichment Program Overview

-DURING THE SUMMER OF 2012:
+DURING THE SUMMER OF 2014:

-- 220 different volunteers worked a total of 1024 hours the summer of 2012.
+3. Volunteers worked a total of 1168 hours during the summer of 2014.

-- To eliminate any barriers to service, there is no charge for any of the program services for any of the participants.
+9. To eliminate any barriers to service, there is no charge for any of the program services for any of the participants.

-- More adults came with their children to eat this summer.This seemed a positive sign of forming bridges between the program and the entire family unit within the neighborhoods.
+10. More adults came with their children to eat this summer.This seemed a positive sign of forming bridges between the program and the entire family unit within the neighborhood.

-- The NMEP will continue to communicate with other community groups and organizations during the year to be sure there is no duplication of services, and that there is collaboration with other groups whenever possible.
+11. The NMEP will continue to communicate with other community groups and organizations during the year to be sure there is no duplication of services, and that there is collaboration with other groups whenever possible.

-The six churches sponsoring the NMEP in 2012 were: Christ Episcopal, First Lutheran, First Presbyterian, Grace Episcopal, St. Paul's United Methodist, and Westminster Presbyterian.
+The six churches sponsoring the NMEP in 2014 were: Christ Episcopal, First Lutheran, First Presbyterian, Grace Episcopal, St. Paul's United Methodist, and Westminster Presbyterian.